 Choosing a name

-Some people believe that the best names are those which describe what you do, while others prefer more abstract or made-up names.
+Some people believe that the best names are those that describe what you do, while others prefer more abstract or made-up names.
+Many big companies use abstract names (IKEA, Apple, Rema 1000), while smaller companies within a specific industry and/or with a more defined geographical profile often choose a more descriptive name.

 It is important to consider whether the name will give you the identity you are looking for, and whether it could be confused with the names of other businesses.
 The name should also be suitable for use on the internet and be available in the channels you want to use.